The page has been translated by Gen AI.

 Code block.
 Windows Exporter download

-• Memory metrics: memory
+• Memory metric: memory

-• Block storage metrics: logical_disk
+• Block storage metric: local_disk

 • Host name: os